BrandonButler123/BrandonButler123.github.io/README.md

+### This is my first project, completed under the direction of Get Coding
-### First project, completed using a combination of HTML, CSS & JS
+### This project was completed usings a combination of HTML, CSS & JS

+#### Author: Brandon Butler

 The completed project will be a recipe wesite, including a request page for input from users

 ### __________________________________________________________________________________________________